Nature Hikes

 Map of Nature Hike A toward Bowdoin College forest and Nature Hike B along Mare Brook near the junior high, both starting and ending at Harriet Beecher Stowe Elementary School

-By popular request, two nature hikes will depart from the Festival at 11:30 on Saturday, April 25, 2026.
-These are urban hikes that start from and return to Harriet Beecher Stowe Elementary School (44 McKeen Street, Brunswick).
-They are led by volunteers.
+By popular request, two nature hikes departed from the Festival at 11:30 on Saturday, April 25, 2026.
+These were urban hikes that started from and returned to Harriet Beecher Stowe Elementary School (44 McKeen Street, Brunswick).
+They were led by volunteers.

 Hike A: Bowdoin Pines